udebella/blog/dev/json/java-tests-json.md

 ## How can we improve that kind of tests?

-The good news is that's a common problem: there is already someone that already solved it for you ! :simple_smile:
+The good news is that's a common problem: there is already someone that already solved it for you ! :smile:
 We can use [JsonAssert library](https://github.com/skyscreamer/JSONassert) Another good news is that, the test above does not need to be changed a lot :
 ```java